dyhes/zulip/docs/translating/german.md

 - Pin/Unpin - **Anpinnen/Loslösen**

 While "pinnen" is shorter than "anpinnen", "anpinnen" sweeps any amiguity out of the way.
-This term is not used too often on Zulip, so the length shouldn't be a problem.
+This term is not used too often on Aloha, so the length shouldn't be a problem.

 _"Anpinnen/Ablösen" (Transifex), "Pinnen" (Pinterest)_